jackmeowmeow/lenex_reader/README.md

 # lenex_reader
 This is a Lenex Reader for Omega Timing results in swimming.
 This reader will create a .txt file ready-to-use (italian) wikitables of all the events.
+I feel the urge to do it because editing wikipedia pages for swimming events requires a lot of time, especially generating the tables.

+Version 1.0: create a folder with the .lef file together with main.py.
+Run main.py, insert .lef file name.
+Main.py will generate a plain .txt file ready to be attached on wikipedia (with some adjustements).

-This is the 1.0 version: I will list the improvement I will do in the future.
+Here the list of the improvement I will do in the future:

 IMPROVEMENT 1: Split the original file into functions files and main.